- Community Associations and Groups

 - Population and Growth

 This situation will be very challenging for many people in our community who are being let go from their jobs and face financial uncertainty.

 Please be aware that it may take up to 3 working days to process your assistance request.
 Please be patient, submitting another request will only delay our ability to respond to both your request and others.Do you need help?
 Employment opportunities

 COVID-19 has changed how many of us live and work in Otago.
 It’s been an uncertain time and it’s OK to ask for help.

 There are people and agencies able to support you.
 Whether its help paying for the essentials or just someone to talk things over with, a range of advice, help, or support is available.

-For mental health advice call or text 1737 at any time.
-All services are available 24/7, with interpreter services available in over 40 languages.
-Call or text: 1737 or visit 1737.org.nzClose
+For mental health advice free call or text 1737 at any time.

-If you have no support and are unable to get food and other essentials like winter clothing, firewood, pet food accessing medicines, Otago Civil Defence can assist.
+If you have no support and are unable to meet basic needs such as food and other essentials like winter clothing, firewood, pet food, or accessing medicines, there are options available to you.

 If you are a New Zealand citizen or permanent resident contact: